MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-update-currencies.md

 For customer and vendor accounts, the batch job uses the exchange rate that was valid on the posting date specified for the batch job to adjust the currency.
 The batch job calculates the differences for the individual currency balances and posts the amounts to the general ledger account that is specified in the **Unrealized Gains Acc.** field or the **Unrealized Losses Acc.** field on the **Currencies** page.
 Balancing entries are automatically posted to the receivables/payables account in the general ledger.

 The batch job processes all open customer ledger entries and vendor ledger entries.
-If there is an exchange rate difference for an entry, the batch job creates a new detailed customer or vendor ledger entry.
+If there's an exchange rate difference for an entry, the batch job creates a new detailed customer or vendor ledger entry.
 The new entry reflects the adjusted amount on the customer or vendor ledger entry.

 #### Dimensions on customer and vendor ledger entries